 If you stream your gameplay while playing, your system is running a game and a video encoding process simultaneously.
 That dual workload pushes RAM usage significantly higher than gaming alone.
 Streamers consistently report more stable performance with 32GB, particularly when running games with large memory footprints.

-Content creators who game and also edit video, work in 3D software, or run virtual machines on the same machine benefit clearly from 32GB.
+Some users do more than game.
+Content creators who also edit video, work in 3D software, or run virtual machines benefit clearly from 32GB.
 These workloads are genuinely memory-hungry in a way that gaming alone is not.

 There is also a forward-looking argument.
 RAM is not always easy to upgrade after the fact, especially on certain motherboard configurations.
-Buying 32GB now on a platform you plan to keep for three or four years is a reasonable hedge against where game requirements are heading.
+Planning to keep a platform for three or four years?
+Then buying 32GB now is a reasonable hedge against where game requirements are heading.

 But for someone who games, browses, and uses Discord?
 Thirty-two gigabytes is comfortable, not necessary.